prajwaljoshi1/MovieFinder/README.md

 6. Hide pagination when the total number of results is less than the page size
 7. On a desktop, when a user selects an item in the list, the screen should split to provide a detailed view of the movie.
 This view should include all content from the list view, plus the movie’s: Poster Long plot Language(s) Actor(s) Duration

+I have tried to meet all requirements above.

 ### Additional things I added